-- Policies and procedures for evaluating individuals' and families' eligibility and determining the process for prioritizing eligible households in emergency shelter, transitional housing, rapid rehousing, and permanent supportive housing programs (24 CFR 578.7(a)(9). - Program standards that meet HUD's requirements for emergency shelters to define policies and procedures for admission, diversion, referral, and discharge standards as well as safeguards to meet needs for special populations such as victims of domestic violence, dating violence, sexual assault, and stalking. - Policies and procedures for coordination among emergency shelters, transitional housing programs, essential service providers, Homelessness Prevention programs, Rapid Rehousing programs, and Permanent Supportive Housing programs. - Definitions for participation in the CoC's Homelessness Management Information System (or comparable database for domestic violence or victims' service programs).
+- Develop policies and procedures for evaluating individuals' and families' eligibility for and determining the process for prioritizing eligible households in emergency shelter, transitional housing, rapid rehousing, and permanent supportive housing programs. - For Emergency Shelters, HUD requires program standards to define policies and procedures for admission, diversion, referral, and discharge standards as well as safeguards to meet needs for special populations such as victims of DV, dating violence, sexual assault, and stalking. - Develop policies and procedures for coordination among emergency shelters, transitional housing programs, essential service providers, Homelessness Prevention programs, Rapid Rehousing programs, and Permanent Supportive Housing programs. - Define participation in the CoC's Homelessness Management Information System (or comparable database for domestic violence or victims' service programs).